chrismartintx/chrismartintx.github.io/index.md

 * [texas a&m engineering extension service](https://www.teex.org)<br/>
 * my wife<br/>
 * my family<br/>
-* long, long list of supervisors and coworkers, that believed in me<br/>
+* long, long list of supervisors and coworkers that believed in me<br/>
 * you broke it?! fix it!

 ### influences